DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 Also on your character sheet are **Powers**.
 This is anything your character can do that might not be accessible to others.
 Some Powers, labeled Minor and Major, take 1 or 2 *Fate Points* respectively to activate.
 Your character sheet shows your starting number of Fate Points as your maximum.
-You'll need to keep track of how many Energy Points you have left as you use Powers.
+You'll need to keep track of how many Fate Points you have left as you use Powers.

 ### Gameplay